 It may look intimidating that there are so many components to this meal, but the hardest part is really just the chopping.
-The simple yet very satisfying flavour is attributed to the Chinese 5 Spice, which satisfies our 5 main flavours: sweet, sour, bitter, pungent and salty and the chicken adds umami, making it an easy dish that can satisfy complex palates.
+The simple yet very satisfying flavor is attributed to the Chinese 5 Spice, which satisfies our 5 main flavors: sweet, sour, bitter, pungent and salty and the chicken adds umami, making it an easy dish that can satisfy complex palates.

 To begin, crack the egg into a mixing bowl and beat well.
 Add in the tapioca starch, white pepper and sea salt.
 Beat again until even and set aside to thicken.
 This will make a light, crunchy breading for the chicken.
 Thinly slice the chicken and add to the egg mixture, tossing evenly to coat.
 Cover and place in the fridge until using.

 Combine the coconut aminos, toasted sesame oil, rice vinegar, grated ginger and Five Spice in a bowl and mix well, then set aside.
 This will create the savour sauce that you will add to the dish near the end of the cooking process.

 Trim ends of the Brussels Sprouts (if necessary) and thinly slice from top to bottom.
 Chop the onion, kale and cabbage thinly, keeping all 3 separate.

 Next, heat a large saucepan to medium and add broth, once steaming add the cabbage, sprinkle with salt, stir and cover.
 Shake the pan or stir the cabbage every couple minutes to cook it through.
 The salt will cause the juices to be released from the cabbage, steaming and softening the chopped leaves to a tender, noodle like consistency.
 This is a great way to add cabbage to your diet- a very healing and nourishing vegetable, often forgotten for being too simple.
 If you absolutely detest cabbage, you can of course make some rice noodles or jasmine rice in their place.